Note: see session law sections for effective dates.

 (b) "Bicycle" does not include scooters, motorized foot scooters, or similar devices.

-"Bicycle lane" means a portion of a roadway or shoulder designed for exclusive or preferential use by persons using bicycles.
-Bicycle lanes are to be distinguished from the portion of the roadway or shoulder used for motor vehicle traffic by physical barrier, striping, marking, or other similar device.
+"Bicycle lane" means a portion of a roadway designed for exclusive or preferential use by persons using bicycles.
+Bicycle lanes are to be distinguished from the portion of the roadway used for motor vehicle traffic by physical barrier, striping, marking, or other similar device.

 "Bicycle path" means a bicycle facility designed for exclusive or preferential use by persons using bicycles and constructed or developed separately from the roadway or shoulder.